 There are five regional spatial planning commissions (CCDRs) within the Portuguese continental territory.
 Their mission is to execute the environment, planning, cities and regional development policies.
-They are responsible for executing, assessing and inspecting, at a regional level, the environmental and planning polices, in tandem with the other regulatory bodies of the Ministry of Environment.
+They are responsible for executing, assessing and inspecting, at a regional level, the environmental and planning polices, in tandem with the other regulatory bodies of the Ministry of Environment and Climate Action.
 As regards environmental issues, their competences include, at a regional level, environmental assessment of projects, industrial licensing, soil decontamination operations, licensing of waste operations, air quality management and air pollution prevention, noise prevention, integrated pollution prevention and control, environmental assessment and licensing of quarries.
-The CCDRs are subject to the control of the Minister of Planning and Infrastructure, the Deputy Prime Minister, and the Minister of the Environment and Energy Transition.
+The CCDRs are subject to the control of the Minister of Planning and the Minister of the Environment and Climate Action.